george-hawkins/breadboard-vtx-control/README.md

     $ sudo rm -rf downloads obj tools

 Aside: why do you need `sudo`?
-Because the `Dockerfile` creates files with a different user ID to the current user - this should be fixed.
+Because the `Dockerfile` creates files with a different user ID to the current user.
+TODO: fix this.

 First step: